As Indiana Governor, Mike Pence’s Health Policy Has Been Contentious

-"It's really been a wonderful way to move the needle both on healthcare access and ultimately on long-term health outcomes," Priest says.
+“It’s really been a wonderful way to move the needle both on healthcare access and ultimately on long-term health outcomes,” she says.

 Pence drew criticism from local and national infectious disease experts for his response to an urgent health crisis in Indiana.
 In February of 2015, the state reported an outbreak of HIV in Scott County, blamed on opioid addiction and needle sharing.

-It got so bad — growing to more than 80 cases in the month after the announcement, and more than 190 to date — that the CDC went to Indiana to investigate, and public health experts began calling for a needle exchange.
-At the time, syringe exchanges were illegal in the state, and Pence was opposed to changing that, at first.
+It got so bad—growing to more than 80 cases within a month after the announcement and more than 190 to date—the CDC came in to investigate, and public health experts began calling for a needle exchange.
+At the time, syringe exchanges were illegal in the state and Pence was opposed to changing that, at first.

-He later signed an emergency declaration allowing Scott County to start a needle exchange program.
-Rather than legalize such exchanges statewide, Pence signed a bill that forces counties to ask permission to start a needle exchange.
+He later signed an emergency declaration allowing Scott County to start a needle exchange.
+Rather than legalize exchanges statewide, Pence signed a bill that forces counties ask permission to start a needle exchange.

 Public Health Budgets

-As governor, Pence signed legislation that cut Indiana's budget for public health programs, despite the state's many pressing public health problems.
-Indiana has a high smoking rate, high obesity rate, and high infant mortality rate.
-The state is ranked nearly last for both federal and state public health funding.
-According to Trust for America's Health, Indiana spends just $12.40 per resident on public health.
-West Virginia, in contrast, spends more than $220.
+As governor, Pence signed legislation that cut Indiana’s budget for public health programs, despite the state’s many pressing public health problems.
+The state has a high smoking rate, high obesity rate, and high infant mortality rate.
+Indiana is ranked nearly last for both federal and state public health funding.
+According to Trust for America’s Health, Indiana spends just $12.40 per person.
+West Virginia, the number one state, spends more than $220.

 As a member of Congress from 2001 to 2013, Pence voted against funding for health programs such as the State Children’s Health Insurance Program and the Prevention and Public Health Fund.

-As a congressman, Pence was an early advocate for defunding Planned Parenthood, and this year, women's health advocates have clashed with him again.
+As a congressman, Pence was an early advocate for defunding Planned Parenthood, and this year, women’s health advocates have clashed with Pence again.

-In March, the governor signed a bill that's been cited as one of the most restrictive in the U.S., barring abortion on the basis of disability, gender or race of the fetus.
-It also requires women to get an ultrasound at least 18 hours before the procedure, and requires that the fetal remains be buried or cremated.
+In March, the governor signed a bill that’s been cited as one of the most restrictive in the country, barring abortion on the basis of of disability, gender or race of the fetus.
+It also requires women to get an ultrasound at least 18 hours before the procedure, and that the fetal remains be buried or cremated.

-Some Indiana women responded by updating the governor's office with (sometimes graphic) news on their menstrual cycles by phone and on social media with the hashtag #periodsforpence.
-The social media backlash mirrors , which took aim at Donald Trump last year.
+Some Indiana women responded by updating the governor’s office with (sometimes graphic) news on their menstrual cycles by phone and on social media with hashtag #periodsforpence.
+The social media backlash mirrors #periodsarenotaninsult, which took aim at Trump last year.

-The Indiana ACLU brought a lawsuit against the state's abortion restrictions — and a judge has since blocked portions of that law.
-"What the state of Indiana has attempted to do here ... grossly flies in the face of existing law," says ACLU attorney Ken Falk.
+The Indiana ACLU brought a lawsuit against the state—and a judge has since blocked portions of that law.
+“What the state of Indiana has attempted to do here…grossly flies in the face of existing law,” says ACLU lawyer Ken Falk.

-Copyright 2020 WFYI Public Radio.
-To see more, visit .
+Copyright 2020 Side Effects Public Media.
+To see more, visit Side Effects Public Media.